sevenseasofbri/Orbital-README/README.md

 3. **_Implementing Google Calendar_**
 This allows the user to import the generated itinerary to the Google Calendar which is accessible both as an app and as a website.
 We use the [Google Calendar API](https://developers.google.com/calendar) which implements safe login to the users account using [OAuth2](https://developers.google.com/identity/protocols/oauth2) and allows the Itinerary Generator to create an event in your Google calendar.
 - **Need for this feature:** From our previous milestone, a common suggestion was to make the application more portable such that it may be used on a smartphone.
 We decided that syncing our application with a widely used app like Google Calendar would allow users to access their itinerary from the comfort of any device.
+- **A week ago,, on the 22nd of June while we were permforiming unit testing for Google Calendera we put a notification called "Egg" with a random address for the 26th.
+We forgot about it later but on the 26th of June we received a reminder and realised how useful a feature it was and decided to take a screen shot to link this to the user story ( Number 3 user story) above to demostrate how it can be a useful tool to keep track of a schedule.**

 ![Reminder](https://github.com/sevenseasofbri/Orbital-README/blob/master/Images/photo6328029699976047138.jpg)

 4. **_Downloadable PDF_**
 There will be an option to allow the user to download the created itinerary locally onto their devices in PDF format.